Tik-Tok of Oz

-Tik-Tok of Oz is the eighth Land of Oz book written by L. Frank Baum, published on June 19, 1914.
+Tik-Tok of Oz is the eighth book in the Oz series written by L. Frank Baum, published on June 19, 1914.
 The book has little to do with Tik-Tok and is primarily the quest of the Shaggy Man (introduced in The Road to Oz) to rescue his brother, and his resulting conflict with the Nome King.
+The book was based on Baum's play The Tik-Tok Man of Oz, which was produced in Los Angeles in spring 1913.
+It was followed by The Scarecrow of Oz (1915).

-The endpapers of the first edition held maps: one of Oz itself, and one of the continent on which Oz and its neighboring countries belonged.
+The endpapers of the first edition held maps: one of Oz itself, and one of the continents on which Oz and its neighboring countries belonged.
 These were the first maps printed of Oz.